Birds

 Hence, even in the circle, the rainforest, macaw habitats differ between species, such as the lowlands are the habitat for Scarlet Macaws, whereas the Red-bellied Macaws are found in swampy areas.
 The Hyacinth Macaws move with the seasons, going from open canopies to mature palm rainforests, and then to a more open country of grassy marshes.

-All Macaw species living in the wild are endangered.
+All types of Macaws living in the wild are endangered.
 Most of them are threatened with extinction.
 With a combination of factors, including the destruction of the rainforests and their natural habitats, hunting, and collection for the pet trade.
 All the types of Macaws are subjects of conservation and listed on the IUCN (Red List of Threatened Species).
 Some Macaw species are extinct, and the couple has not been seen in many years and is thought to be gone or close to extinction.
-All show signs of diminish their populations.
+All show signs of diminishing their populations.

 Currently, the IUCN shows that two of the Macaw species are critically at risk, three species are endangered.
 Moreover, one is threatened, two are unguarded, and nine are of least concern.